Cyclone Narelle Recovery Information

 Manage asbestos with extreme care.

 To dispose of asbestos, it must be wrapped in black plastic, securely taped, clearly marked, and can then be taken to the landfill.
-Equipment is available at the SES building to assist with safe handling.
-Please handle with caution.
+Please call (08) 9949 3080 if you have asbestos to dispose of.

 - Many homes built before 1990 may contain asbestos.
 If damaged, asbestos can become a health risk.